jhwaffles/jhwaffles.github.io/_posts/2023-02-09-First-post.md

 We introduced the following foods back into diet.
 2 days on for each type of food then 3 days off before reintroducing the next food.

 - Eggs.
-Felt like stomach problems after the first meal.
+There were stomach problems after the first meal with eggs.
 But then the second meal there were no problems.
-It makes me think this was shock to the system after going without eggs.
 - Tofu.
 Felt fine except for one meal where we overstuffed with too much tofu during hotpot.
 - Dairy.
-No problems
+No issues.
 - Wheat.
 Felt sleepy the whole day.
 I wonder if it was a load of carbs or it was the gluten.

 ### Summary of observations:

-During the course of this experiment we tracked and quantified such as how many times acne, headaches, bowel movement...
-We even tried quantifying some more subjective things such as energy levels, irritability, focus etc. Here were the main observations:
+During the course of this experiment we tracked and quantified things such as headaches, severity of acne, bowel movement...etc.
+We even tried quantifying some more subjective things such as energy levels, irritability, and focus.
+Here were the main observations:

 ![Symptom](/docs/assets/symptoms.png)

 - Energy - I felt like I could keep going most days in terms of work/schoolwork/daily tasks.
-No stopping.
 A constant hum is how I describe it.
 - Physical Performance – Felt really good, as good as I’ve ever felt.
 Could climb at the same levels and do the same amount of pullups.
 - Irritability – By the end, noticed I was getting crankier.
 - Weight loss - No change any weight.
-Cynthia did (9 lbs in 6 weeks)!
+Cynthia lost 9 lbs in 6 weeks!

 ### Was the diet successful?

 Did I discover any foods that explained symptoms!
 Yes!
-Definitely found links for types of foods that caused low energy.
+Definitely found links for types of foods that affected energy levels.
 And bloatiness.

 Did it cure all of my mystery chronic symptoms?
-No. don’t know what I was expecting when I came in that I would figure out the solution to all my problems.
+No - although I wasn't expecting that I would figure out the answer to all my problems.

-Increased awareness - Now I check ingredient labels for everything.
-Much more awareness where sugars came from.
+Increased awareness - Now I do more research when choosing foods and check ingredient labels for everything.
+I have much more awareness on what foods have what levels of sugars.

-Saw firsthand positive effects of lower sugar.
+I saw firsthand positive effects of eating less sugar.

-Really like the increased energy and ‘cleaner’ feeling digestion.
-No upset stomachs that immobilize me.
-More consistent ‘good’ energy.
+I really like the increased energy and ‘cleaner’ feeling digestion.
+I used to get upset stomach that would immobilize me/make me want to lie down certain days.
+I felt a more consistent ‘good’ energy.

 ### Other takeways:

 Challenges in execution – it takes A LOT of effort to come up with a plan for meals and follow through.
 More on this later.

 Be deliberate in what sugars to eat.
-Can still eat sugar, but going to avoid from white processed sugar, white bread.
-Used to have unlimited allowance.
-Going to limit.
+I'll still eat sugar, but will avoid white processed sugar, white bread.
+I used to have unlimited allowance of sugars but now I will track/limit my intake.

-But happiness = food and taste.
+Eating salads repeatedly can get old.
+Variety is still important.

-Personal goal - Shift diet to more veggies.
-Used to do 30% protein 50% carbs 20% veggies.
-Move to 40% protein, 40% veggies, 20% carbs.
+Personal goal to shift diet to more veggies.
+For meals I used to have 30% protein, 50% carbs, 20% veggies.
+Now my goal is to have 40% protein, 40% veggies, 20% carbs.